Zxu49/walletlink-mobile-sdk/android/README.md

 **Prerequisite:**

-* An Android project under a Git repository,  you project should be a git repo before use [git submoudle](https://git-scm.com/book/en/v2/Git-Tools-Submodules) command.
+* An Android project under a Git repository, your project should be a git repo before using the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) command.
-* This SDK uses [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to combine different components for relatively independent development, they may recursively relate on some [core library](https://github.com/Zxu49/CBCore).
+* This SDK uses the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to combine different components for relatively independent development; they may recursively relate to the same [core library](https://github.com/Zxu49/CBCore).
 Make sure your SDK is kept up-to-date before using.
-* Lastest Android studio arctic fox may not be able to automatically import submodules, you can choose to manually import submodules or use other versions of android studio.
+* Latest Android studio arctic fox may not be able to automatically import submodules, you can choose to manually import submodules or use other versions of android studio.
 See [issues](https://stackoverflow.com/questions/68862846/i-cant-import-module-from-source-the-finish-button-is-off)

 #### 1. Add WalletLink as a submodule